cryptopunksnotdead/programming-cryptopunks/03_generate.md

 # Inside the Punk Art Machinery - How To Generate 10 000 Punks (and Punkettes), Algorithmically - Paint by Numbers

-The bad news - the formula for the original 10 000 algorithmically generated 24×24 CryptoPunks by LavraLabs is a secret (and not included in the published open source code).
+The bad news - the formula for the original 10 000 algorithmically generated 24×24 CryptoPunks by LarvaLabs is a secret (and not included in the published open source code).

 The good news - the "high-definition" 56×56 CryptoPunks remake